 If you are a project owner who invests in capital construction projects, you fully understand that having a real-time single version of the truth of your project’s financial status is what will make or break your project investment.
-Without having access to this critical information, project owners would lack having the insight to make better and faster-informed decisions.
+Utilizing construction project management software can provide you with this critical information, enabling project owners to make better and faster-informed decisions.
 This even becomes more serious if your investment is not limited to a single project but spreads across a portfolio of projects.
 In addition, if your financial status reporting continues to depend on MS Excel as the data source, you better than anybody else understands the high risks of having faulty, inconsistent, incomplete, out of date, and untraceable financial reporting that you are getting today.

 Most if not all project owners in private and public sectors are already involved in delivering capital construction projects.
 In other words, the integrated cost management solution that they need must be easy to implement on current as well as future projects.
 In addition, most of those project owners might not have documented procedures for managing their project cost and even if they have, they will be outdated and need to be revisited and modified.
 Therefore, they need a cost management solution that can be implemented without the requirement for having workflows and processes.
 In addition, most of those project owners do not have a standardized cost management reporting system, as they will usually depend on the project management team to prepare those reports which would differ from one project to another.